 This course emphasizes and integrates logical reasoning and spatial visualization skills.
 The goal is to encourage students to apply a problem-solving attitude to questions that arise in and out of the classroom.
 Topics include deductive reasoning, parallel lines and planes, congruent triangles, quadrilaterals, similar polygons, right triangles, circles, and constructions and loci.
 The two major focus points of this class are to help students improve their mathematical foundation, while instilling confidence in their abilities.

 The IB Diploma Programme Mathematical Studies course, available in standard level only, is for students with varied backgrounds and abilities.
 The course is designed to build confidence and encourage an appreciation of mathematics in students who do not anticipate a need for mathematics in their future studies.
 Students taking this course, however, should be already equipped with fundamental skills and a rudimentary knowledge of basic processes.
 (Please see IB Subject Brief for more information.)
-Prerequisite: Algebra 2 & teacher recommendation
+Prerequisite: Algebra II & a Teacher Recommendation

 Pre-IB Integrated Science, Year 1

 This two-year course is designed to provide students with a firm foundation in Chemistry, Physics, and Biology, in order to be well-prepared for any of the options in the IB Diploma Program (11/12th grades).
 Crucial pre-IB skills such as experimental design, data collection, and critical analysis weave throughout the course.
 The theme of the course is “A History of the Universe.”